erobwen/liquid/readme.md

 Liquid is a web-development framework that will make it possible to create high quality web-services/pages to a significantly reduced cost.
 The purpose of liquid is to do a few VERY important things very well, they are:

-1. Integrate server and client.
+1. Integrate server and client & create a **full stack Javascript environment**, with shared code between server and client.
-2. Create an all Javascript programming environment from backend to frontend (with React, we even replace things such as CSS)
-3. Real-time synchronization of data between server/client and peer clients.
+2. **Continous data structure synchronization** between server/client and peer clients to keep everything in synchronization.
-4. Advanced change propagation using dependency recording.
-(No more "observers", "watches" and similar! see MobX for similar technique).
-Examples:
-    * repeatOnChange(function() { ...general Javscript code...}) // Will reevaluate automatically on each change in read data.
-    * object.callCached('methodName', param1, param2, param3)    // Will not reevaluate for same arguments if nothing the method reads hasn't changed.
+3. Advanced change propagation using **dependency recording**.
+This means an efficient yet 100% reactive change propagation, allowing you to write code with pure business logic, rather than code that updates derived data.
-5. Real OOP for models with model inheritance etc. (No more limitation of SQL databases, multi table inheritance and the like!)
+4. Real OOP for models with polymorphism, model inheritance etc. for efficient programming and code reuse.

+In addition to these main pillars of Liquid, liquid offers some additional features:

-6. REACT integration, supporting recursive views.
+1. REACT integration, supporting recursive views.
-7. Data structure synchronization between client and server.
-    * Saving data will use all outgoing relations as "part-of" relations, that dictate what is to be pushed to server/saved to database.
-Supporting cascading deletes/saves.
-    * Data selection will be used to facilitate data structure subscription, to continously push out arbitrarily shaped data structures to client.
-8. Integrated security model based on custom user/object access levels.
-Each user has a certain access level (readwrite/read/none) for each object, defined by custom Javascript callback.
+2. Integrated security model based on custom user/object access levels.
-9. Client side routing with url/browser navigation support.

-The aim of liquid, is to create a developer experience for web-programming, that has similarities with developing desktop applications.
+The aim of liquid, is to create a full-stack developer experience for web-programming, that has similarities with developing desktop applications.
 No data-shuffling code between client and server has to be written.
 You get true OOP for models!
 It is also built with a "recursive mindset", in particular when it comes to view creation and REACT integration, making recursive view definitions possible.

-Liquid will not have a ton of features, at least not from the start.
-The important focus are to develop these aspects to perfection.
-Among things that have not been the focus is for example search-criterias and search handling.

 This is a link to a work in progress document that tries to capture and describe the goals of liquid: